| G. Pricing and Revenue of Religious Materials. Along with its TV broadcasts, Three Angels also distributes

 this court may take judicial notice regardless of whether such

 notice was sought at the trial court level.
+Applicant therefore requests that administrative notice be

 taken of Three Angels' federal form 990 for the years 2000 and 2001.
 These forms were made